 Diamonds are also graded by color, from “D” (colorless) to “Z” (light yellow or brown).
 In this respect, brown and yellow fancy diamonds are relatively affordable.
 In comparison, other colors like blue and red are extremely pricey.
 So needless to say, the color of a diamond is another factor that dictates its pricing.

-If your girlfriend still likes the classic colorless diamond, then you should ignore the “color” element and look at the other factors such as cut, clarity and carat.
+If your girlfriend still likes the classic colorless diamond, then you should ignore the “color” element and look at the other factors such as cut, clarity, and carat.
 If she otherwise fancies a colored diamond engagement ring, then there are a lot of available options for you to explore.
 There are yellow, gray, orange, pink, purple, violet, red, blue and green.
 You should choose a diamond color that is right for your budget.

 Thanks to the Internet, you can browse a variety of diamond engagement ring designs without going out to the jewelry store.
-Browsing and shopping online saves you a lot more money, time and effort than you would by going to the jewelry shops.
+Browsing and shopping online save you a lot more money, time and effort than you would by going to the jewelry shops.
 Nowadays, most jewelers have started doing business online too, so that they will be able to reach to a wider market with just a click of a button.
 Just type what rings you are looking for on your web browser, and you will get a number of online stores that sell diamond rings.
 You can visit different online stores to search for the best diamond ring as per your choice.
 Find out the rates of different rings and look for the ring that has the best price.